SofiePellegrini/Webshop/README.md

-A simple webshop mockup for a fake bagcompany.
+A simple webshop mockup for a fake bagcompany built with React and Redux.